lengning/WaveCrest/README.md

 WaveCrest is a statistical approach to reconstruct gene expression trajectory in single cell RNA-seq experiments with ordered conditions.
-WaveCrest contains two modules - the first module implements an extended nearest insertion (ENI) algorithm that searches for optimal cell orders, and the second module implements a spline fitting module that can be used to identify additional dynamic genes.
+WaveCrest contains two modules - the first module implements an extended nearest insertion (ENI) algorithm and a 2-opt algorithm that search for optimal cell orders, and the second module implements a 'fishing' algorithm that can be used to identify additional dynamic genes following the recovered order.

 ## 1. Installation
-The WaveCrest GUI requires the following packages: shiny, shinyFiles, WaveCrest
+To run the WaveCrest graphical user interface (GUI), it requires the following packages: shiny, shinyFiles, WaveCrest

 To install the shiny packages, in R run: